Schmiddo/torchpcl/docs/batching.md

 the selected neighbor as piecewise constant.
 Procrustes gradients require a nondegenerate correspondence set whose optimal rotation is locally unique.

-Neighbor candidates are returned in nondecreasing distance order (nearest first).
-Exact distance ties have no ordering guarantee and may choose different indices across CPU, CUDA, BVH, and brute-force backends.
+Neighbor candidate order and tie resolution are unspecified and may differ across CPU, CUDA, BVH, and brute-force backends.
 Distances and aggregate metrics should remain comparable.